New World Computing: Heroes of Might and Magic

 From 2000 to 2001, New World Computing used a limited version of the Heroes of Might and Magic III game engine in a series of eight episodic titles released under the Heroes Chronicles umbrella.
 Two of these games (The World Tree and The Fiery Moon) were only available for online download to consumers who purchased other installments of the series.

 In 2001, an enhanced remake of the original King's Bounty was released for the PlayStation 2 video game console.
 The game was marketed as part of the Heroes franchise and released under the title Heroes of Might and Magic: Quest for the Dragon Bone Staff.

 Heroes of Might and Magic IV was released for Windows in 2002 alongside Might and Magic IX, and featured a major overhaul of the series' gameplay.
 Like the previous Heroes game, two expansion packs were released: The Gathering Storm in late 2002, and The Winds of War in 2003.
-The Winds of War was the last title to be developed by New World Computing prior to its dissolution following the bankruptcy of 3DO.
+Winds of War was the last title to be developed by New World Computing prior to its dissolution following the bankruptcy of 3DO.

 Subsequent games in the Heroes of Might and Magic series were developed by Nival Interactive and released by Ubisoft.
 In addition, the rights to the King's Bounty name were purchased in 2007 by Russian publisher 1C Company, who released King's Bounty: The Legend the following year (developed by Katauri Interactive).